Azure/ResourceModules/docs/wiki/The library - Module design.md

   - `Conditional` - The parameter value can be optional or required based on a condition, mostly based on the value provided to other parameters.
   - `Optional` - The parameter value is not mandatory.
 The module provides a default value for the parameter.
   - `Generated` - The parameter value is generated within the module and should not be specified as input.
+- If parameters map to resource properties, they should not contain the resource's name as it would introduce redundancy.
+For example, the `name` property of the Key Vault module should be just that and not `keyVaultName`.
+The rationale is that the consumers know that the name is for the Key Vault if they deploy its module.
+- Further, if a property value allows a single value only, there is no need to introduce a parameter for it.
+Instead it can be hardcoded into the deployment.
+For example, the name of a blobServices resource can only be `default`.
+Hence we can implement its name property directly as `name: 'default'`.

 ## Variables